Curriculum Guide: Technology

 In a world where the evolution of technology is fast-paced, we equip our students with mindsets and skillsets that inspire them as critical and resourceful problem-solvers.
 The primary purpose of incorporating technology tools in our classrooms is to explore, express, present, and publish our thinking in ways that engage with our local and global communities.
 Our students step away from solely consuming technology and instead become active creators and collaborators.

-Through projects, practice, research, and creation, PBS provides opportunities for students to grow as digital citizens across all grade-levels.
+Through projects, practice, research, and creation, PBS provides opportunities for students to their grow their knowledge and skill with using technology to be active and productive learners.
 Students are also exposed to foundational technological ideas like coding and programming throughout the curriculum.
-Students participate in Hour of Code events each year, which are designed to introduce computer science concepts in a fun and accessible way.